nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/security-improvements-faq.md

 #### Impacts

-When you log into Nuxeo Online Services using the browser, a second authentication factor will be requested to enhance your account security.
+When you log into Nuxeo Online Services using the browser, a second authentication factor will be requested to improve your account security.

 These factors can be one of the following:
 - Code provided by a smartphone application (most secure)